senresearch/MatrixLM.jl/docs/src/varShrinkage_example.md

 mlm(data, true)   # use the a shrinkage estimator
 ```

-When `varShrinkage=true`, `MatrixLM.jl` applies a shrinkage estimator, which separately shrinks transformed correlations and transformed variances toward their respective common targets.
+When `varShrinkage=true`, `MatrixLM.jl` applies a shrinkage estimator
+to the covariance matrix.
+The covariance matrix is factored into a
+product of the variances and the correlation matrix as described by
+Barnard et al. (2000)[^3].
+The variances and the correlations are
+each shrunk separately.
+The variances are shrunk towards a common
+variance target after using the variance stabilizing log
+transformation.
+The off-diagonal entries of the correlation matrix
+are shrunk towards a common correlation after using the variance
+stabilizing arctanh transformation.

 ## Data Generation